peishanh/Bagel-Protocol/protein_production.md

 1. Once the wash buffer has stopped draining out of the tube you need to remove the remaining liquid off of the beads
 1. Take a kimwipe and run the bottom of the column along the wipe until the rest of the liquid is sucked out of the column by capillary action.
 1. Once all unwanted proteins and wash buffer have been drained, transfer the column to fresh tube
 1. Add 150 µL protein buffer directly to beads and incubate at room temperature for 1 minute
+1. Flick the tube so that the blue bead bed is disturbed and makes the protein buffer solution cloudy
-1. Add second 150 µL protein buffer and pulse in the centrifuge a couple of times to ensure you get all the liquid
+1. Add a second 150 µL protein buffer and pulse in the centrifuge by holding down the fast forward button for about 3-5 seconds to ensure you get all the liquid
-3. Remove column from tube.
-Tube contains purified protein solution
+3. Remove the column from the 2 mL tube.
+This tube contains purified protein solution you worked all week to create!
 1. Wash out the columns with DI water

 ### Next steps